Samrajg/Stroke_prediction/README.md

-# Stroke_prediction
-This Stroke Prediction App uses a Random Forest model to estimate stroke risk based on age, BMI, glucose level, heart disease, gender, and smoking status.
-Built with Streamlit and Python, it features a clean UI and local model for real-time health prediction.
+# 🧠 Stroke Prediction App

+This is a machine learning project built using Streamlit and Python.
+The app predicts the probability of a person having a stroke based on health data.

+## 🔍 Features
+- Predicts stroke risk based on age, gender, heart disease, glucose, BMI, and smoking.
+- User-friendly Streamlit UI with sliders and emojis.
+- Backend powered by Random Forest classifier.

+## 📁 Project Structure